MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-capacity.md

 ms.date: 01/27/2020
 ---

-# Capacity in Power BI embedded analytics
+# Capacity and SKUs in Power BI embedded analytics

-Embedded analytics requires a dedicated capacity (*A*, *EM*, or *P* SKU) for publishing embedded Power BI content.
+When moving to production, Embedded analytics requires a dedicated capacity (*A*, *EM*, or *P* SKU) for publishing embedded Power BI content.

 Capacity is a dedicated set of resources reserved for exclusive use.
 It enables you to publish dashboards, reports, and datasets to users, without having to purchase per-user licenses.
 It also offers dependable, consistent performance for your content.